 Clinical Trial Review

-February 2016 | Volume 15 | Issue 2 | Feature | 253 | Copyright © February 2016
+February 2016 | Volume 15 | Issue 2 | Features | 253 | Copyright © February 2016

 Clinical Trial Review is a JDD department designed to provide physicians with information on drugs and devices undergoing clinical testing.
 It is our goal to inform

 The Use of Bellafill for Atrophic Acne Scar Correction in the Full Facial Area

 subjects will receive initial treatment with Bellafill, as well as touch-up treatments (if necessary to achieve optimal correction).
 Subjects will be evaluated at screening (minus one month), baseline (day 0), month 1, month 4, and month 7.